Get ready for the release of Apple's next supercharged smartwatch.

 The no-show was a significant surprise given most pre-event rumors and showed that we can’t necessarily expect a yearly upgrade for the outdoor smartwatch in the future.

-That said, the lack of an update to the line in 2024 almost certainly means the Ultra 3 will arrive in 2025, instead.
+That said, the lack of an update to the line in 2024 almost certainly means the Ultra 3 will arrive this year.
 And that’s where this guide comes in.

-Below, we’ll tell you when exactly Apple could announce the Ultra 3, detail the most concrete rumors and price information, and even sneak in the new features we want to see most.
+Below, we’ll tell you when Apple is rumored to announce the Ultra 3, detail the most concrete upcoming changes and price information, and even sneak in the new features we want to see most.

 - Best Apple Watch Ultra apps